alexonishchenko/vault-get/README.md

 # vault-get
-Cli get kv from hashicorp vault by auth token or jwt.
+Python hvac cli wrapper: get kv from hashicorp vault by auth token or jwt.